Skip to Main Content

 Works Cited List Basics

-MLA format requires that your works cited list:
+MLA format requires that your Works Cited list:

 • Starts on a separate page at the end of the paper